 3Embrapa Instrumentation, National Nanotechnology Laboratory for Agriculture (LNNA), Rua XV de Novembro, 1452, 13560-970 São Carlos, SP, Brazil

 Abstract: The antifungal activities of medium molecular weight chitosan and its hydrosoluble derivative salt N,N,N-trimethylchitosan were examined as both gel and as a solid protective coating against three common food spoilage fungi (Penicillium sp., wild Aspergillus sp. and one standard strain of Aspergillus flavus).
 The salt derivative is characterized by having permanent positive charges and is expected to have a higher antimicrobial activity than commercial chitosan.
-In gel form, the minimum inhibitory concentration (MIC) resulted in the same value for both polymers against all tested fungi (> 2.0 gL-1).
-The derivative presented a significant fungistatic action against the Penicillium strain within the concentration range of 0.2 to 0.6 gL-1.
+In gel form, the minimum inhibitory concentration (MIC) resulted in the same value for both polymers against all tested fungi (> 2.0 gl-1).
+The derivative presented a significant fungistatic action against the Penicillium strain within the concentration range of 0.2 to 0.6 gl-1.
 When applied as protective coatings on freshly cut cherry tomatoes, the commercial chitosan appeared to be more effective in forming stable films and preventing fungal infestation than its derivative.
 Less than 20‒25% of samples were infected after one week of incubation when compared to control (uncoated) and chitosan treated samples.

 Key words: chitosan, antifungal activity, edible coatings, minimally processed tomatoes.